A190nux/marketing_agent/README.md

 **LangGraph.** The workflow is modeled as an explicit state machine (`graph.py`) with a `MemorySaver` checkpointer and a hard `interrupt()` gate before publishing.
-This is the core reason for choosing LangGraph over something like DSPy (which optimizes prompts/pipelines but isn't built for stateful, multi-tool, human-in-the-loop orchestration): the campaign needs persistent state across many conversation turns, conditional routing between tools, and a structural pause-and-resume point for manager approval — exactly what LangGraph's graph + checkpointer + `interrupt()` primitives are for.
+This is the core reason for choosing LangGraph: the campaign needs persistent state across many conversation turns, conditional routing between tools, and a structural pause-and-resume point for manager approval — exactly what LangGraph's graph + checkpointer + `interrupt()` primitives are for.